kubernetes/enhancements/keps/sig-apps/4368-support-managed-by-for-batch-jobs/README.md

 We will re-evaluate for [GA](#ga) to also skip the reconciliation within the `enqueueSyncJobInternal` for optimal performance.
 See discussion in the [Skip reconciliation in the event handler](#skip-reconciliation-in-the-event-handler).

+Skipping reconciliation in event handlers is deferred as a performance optimization for post-GA.
+This is considered a premature optimization without evidence of performance issues from MultiKueue users on the management cluster.

 There is no validation for a value of the field beyond its format as described in the [API](#API) comment above.